Research Conflicts of Interest

 - Implementation – at least in the interim – of a management plan that specifies the actions that have been and will be taken to manage the FCOI moving forward; and

-As appropriate, NIU shall update the previously submitted FCOI report specifying the actions taken to manage the FCOI moving forward.
+As appropriate, the institution shall update the previously submitted FCOI report specifying the actions taken to manage the FCOI moving forward.
 If the institution determines there was bias it must notify the PHS awarding component promptly and submit a mitigation report to that component.
 The mitigation report must include:

 - The key elements documented in the retrospective review and a description of the impact of the bias on the research project and the institution’s actions/action plan to eliminate or mitigate the effect of the bias